In need of a cozy tropical getaway? Check out our ultimate guide to RV camping near Hunting Island State Park to plan a luxurious camping trip!

 You’re just about ready to roll!
 Check out these late-minute tips on visiting Hunting Island State Park to make the most of your next adventure.

-- Plan well in advance and consider RV camping in Hunting Island State Park in the low season.
+- Plan well in advance and consider RV camping in Hunting Island State Park in the off-season.
 Over a million visitors per year make their way to this popular destination.

 - Mosquito season is a long one in South Carolina (March to October).
 Pack some bug repellent, especially in the summer months.